The Scottish government will publish a hydrogen action plan next year, backed up by £100 million of investment over the next five years.

-Scottish Power’s new hydrogen division with continue this work and develop other partnerships to supply hydrogen to distilleries, the steel industry and users of petrochemicals and ammonia, to help them decarbonise their operations.
+Scottish Power’s new hydrogen division will continue this work and develop other partnerships to supply hydrogen to distilleries, the steel industry and users of petrochemicals and ammonia, to help them decarbonise their operations.

 ScottishPower hydrogen director Barry Carruthers said: “We led the onshore wind revolution here in the UK over twenty years ago, we’ve been a significant innovator in offshore wind, helping to drive down the cost of the technology, and now we want to do the same for green hydrogen.

 “As we move towards net zero, electrification will only take us about 80% – 90% of the way, what’s left is a number of sectors and industry that will require further support.
 Fortunately, we already have the technology to allow them to decarbonise using clean, green hydrogen.”